 So if adults can have such a wide range of fun, what can the kids do?
 The answer: a lot.

 In Pinehurst, start with Camelot Park, one of the finest playgrounds you’ll find.
 It boasts lots of climbing, running and hiding spaces.
 Perfect for energetic kids to stretch their legs and their imaginations with the games they can create.
-Next door has soccer fields and plenty of room to roam.
+Next door there is a splash pad, soccer fields and plenty of room to roam.

-The Pinehurst Harness Track is where you can see standardbred training from October to May along with polo matches, horse shows and matinee races.
+The Pinehurst Harness Track is where you can see standardbred training from October to May along with polo matches, horse shows, a dog show and even harness racing in the spring.
+There is also a great breakfast place, the Pinehurst Track Restaurant.

 And let’s not forget the North Carolina Zoological Park.
-Just up the road from Pinehurst, this 500-acre natural habitat easily ranks among the top five zoos in the U.S. Go for the polar bears, the lions, the monkeys and the reptiles.
+Just up the road from Pinehurst, the North Carolina Zoo is nestled on 2,600 wooded acres centrally located in the heart of North Carolina, and with 500 developed acres, it is the world’s largest natural habitat zoo!
+Go for the polar bears, the lions, the monkeys and the reptiles.
 But, above all, go for yourself.
 You’ll easily appreciate enjoying the animals in their natural settings instead of a 15′ by 15′ cage.
-It’s also a great deal, too — just $8.00 for adults and $5.00 for children 2-12 and seniors.
+It’s also a great deal, too — just $15.00 for adults, $11.00 for children 2-12 and $13 for seniors aged 65+.

 Let Us Entertain You

 The best way to familiarize yourself with the area is to first contact the Convention & Visitors Bureau.
-The Visitor Guide will quickly whet your appetite and give you an overall view of the area and its charms.
+The Free Destination Guide will quickly whet your appetite and give you an overall view of the area and its charms.
 You’ll find there is an abundance of lodging options from quaint bed & breakfasts to traditional hotels to full-service resorts.
 Plus, the Bureau offers specific brochures on dining, golf and Calendar of Events.
 The helpful volunteers and staff are a wealth of knowledge and offer suggestions to get you started.
 Feel free to contact the Convention & Visitors Bureau to request information by calling 1-800-346-5362 or check out their web site at www.homeofgolf.com.
-Or stop by their office at 10677 U.S. Highway 15-501 in Southern Pines.
 There’s a lot to see and enjoy during your visit At Home in the Pines.